 With interest rates so low, inflation eats away at savings by making the tax rate on interest income artificially high.
-If the Working Group wants to encourage households to save more for their retirement they should exempt the inflation component of interest income from tax.
+The Working Group should exempt the inflation component of interest income from tax.

 Savers were paying an effective tax-rate of 77.8% on income in a six-month term deposit in September this year, which is far too high to encourage anyone to save.